molmod/psiflow/docs/execution.md

 For people who chose to install psiflow and its dependencies [manually](installation.md#manual), there's no need to define custom Parsl Launchers.
-Instead, they need to care that all manually installed packages can be found by each of the workers;
+Instead, they need to take care that all manually installed packages can be found by each of the workers;
 this is possible using the `worker_init` argument of Parsl providers, which can be used to activate specific Python environments or execute `module load` commands.